mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 It must match the pipeline sanitization logic in [MessageScrubber](https://github.com/mozilla/gcp-ingestion/blob/main/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/MessageScrubber.java), particularly the `processForBug1751955` and `processForBug1751753` methods there.

+## Status

+As of 2022-02-16.

+`main_v4` has now been fully sanitized via Shredder.

+`main_summary_v4` is currently being sanitized via Shredder.

+No other data has been altered in prod yet, but various backfills are being staged into backfill-20.

 ## Plan for running backfill